 This website was launched in June 2015 to present the results of the PROGRESS project „Women are top!
 To the top by innnovative corporate cultures“.
-This project was coordinated by the Austrian Federal Ministry of Health and Women’s Affairs and implemented from September 2013 through April 2015 in co-operation with two project partners:
+This project was coordinated by the Directorate-General for Women’s Affairs and Equality of the Austrian Federal Chancellery and implemented from September 2013 through April 2015 in co-operation with two project partners:

 - the Vienna Working Life Research Centre FORBA, and

 - the Institute for Gender and Diversity in Organisations of the Vienna University of Business and Economics (WU).

 The website includes the compilation of good practices in Austrian companies, incl. company representatives’ testimonials, and the online simulation game „choose your board“.
 Additionally, background information, studies, reports and further links are presented.

 As the project focused on Austrian companies, the main results presented here are available in German only so far.
 For any questions, please do not hesitate to contact the department III/6 at the Federal Chancellery as the project’s coordinator.

 While female labour market participation (20-64yr olds) in Austria is at 70.1% above the European average of 63.5% (2014), it is characterised by a high part-time rate (46.3% for women in 2014), a significant gender wage gap (23.0% in 2013) and an only slowly melting glass ceiling to CEO and board positions (5.9% resp.
 16.2% women in 2014).
 Numerous initiatives during the last years addressed the increase of (full-time) employment, improved reconciliation, wage transparency and gender-balanced representation in decision making positions.
 However, with binding legislation only for specific areas, progress remains slow.